Security Policy

 Secure Data Centers

 The Nirmata Cloud Edition SaaS runs on secure Amazon Web Services (AWS) data centers that have achieved ISO 27001 certification, PCI DSS Level 1 compliance, and SAS70 Type II.
-As an AWS partner and an official solution provider to Amazon Web Services, Nirmata abides by AWS security best practices.
+As an AWS partner and an official solution provider to Amazon Web Services, Nirmata abides by AWS security best practices and well-architected framework.
+Nirmata has successfully completed AWS Foundational Technical Review (FTR).
+In addition, Nirmata has achieved SOC-2 Type 2 compliance.

 Security Features